WCFB: History

-The station first signed on March 31, 1947 as WNDB-FM, the first standalone FM station in the state of Florida; the next year, the newspaper launched an AM outlet, WNDB (1150 AM).
+The station first signed on March 31, 1947, as WNDB-FM, the first standalone FM station in the state of Florida; the next year, the newspaper launched an AM outlet, WNDB (1150 AM).
 It was owned by the News-Journal Corporation, the publisher of the Daytona Beach News Journal.
 For most of its first two decades, it largely simulcast its AM counterpart.
 In 1973, it changed its call sign to WDNJ, airing a beautiful music format with some classical music as well.

 In 1978, the station switched to soft adult contemporary as WWLV, Love 94.5.
 On September 25, 1992, after being purchased by New City Communications, WWLV flipped to country as WCFB, using the identifier Young Country B94.5.
 Some of B94.5 on air personalities included "Big" Steve Kelly, Ellis B Feaster (now at WPOZ in Orlando), & Buzz Jackson.
 On May 11, 1995, WCFB changed formats to Rhythmic AC, which later evolved to Urban Adult Contemporary as Star 94.5.
 This makes WCFB the first urban radio station in years in Orlando to challenge longtime WJHM, which switched formats from rhythmic contemporary to urban contemporary by that time.
 When WJHM returned to Rhythmic Top 40 in 2011, WCFB once again became the de facto Urban outlet in Central Florida, even though it has always stayed in its own lane with its audience rather than try to compete fiercely for listeners.

-WCFB was purchased by Cox Communications in 1997.
+WCFB was acquired by Cox Media Group in 1997.

-A tornado on February 2, 2007 knocked WCFB's signal off the air for a brief period, as it destroyed the transmitter site and a nearby building, near Pine Lakes.
+A tornado on February 2, 2007, knocked WCFB's signal off the air for a brief period, as it destroyed the transmitter site and a nearby building, near Pine Lakes.
 The station returned to the air broadcasting from a temporary transmitter located at another Cox owned tower in Christmas for a short period of time before the station's temporary transmitter site moved to high power facilities at a tower in Orange City off of Miller Rd.
 The replacement tower in Paisley was finished in mid-November 2007.
 As of October 24, 2008, WCFB has moved back to the Pine Lakes site.

 On November 26, 2014, WCFB flipped from Urban AC to classic hip hop.
 At that time, WCFB dropped the syndicated "Tom Joyner Morning Show", and replaced it with The Steve Harvey Morning Show.
 However, due to negative audience feedback, in December 2014, WCFB flipped back to Urban AC, with the classic hip hop format moving to their HD3 sub-channel.